Skip to navigation

 • View basic info about the account if it’s connected

-• Set the adapter to communicate with hidden CP site over Tor
+• Set the adapter to communicate with hidden CoinPayments site over Tor

 • Control automatic gas management parameters